fac-members/fac-slides/src/slides/term-3/estimation.md

 ---

-Estimation is probably the most valuable skill you need to cultivate as a develope
+Estimation is probably the most valuable skill you need to cultivate as a developer

 ---